Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/PDEs/index.md

 </figcaption>
 </figure>

-As illustrated in the figure 3, the specific operators are associated with `NonLinearFormIntegrators` which are the `SLOTH` C++ objects used to compute the residual and the Jacobian contributions.
+As illustrated in the figure 3, the specific operators are associated with `NonLinearFormIntegrators` which are used to compute the residual and the Jacobian contributions.
 They inherit from the `MFEM` `BlockNonlinearFormIntegrator` class.

 !!! note "On the inheritance from `BlockNonlinearFormIntegrator` instead of `NonlinearFormIntegrator`"